ddimov92/GameRemeberer/README.md

 I used webscraping to get all of the information from the Metacritic site and save it all to a CSV file.
 The images for each game were downloaded in a separate folder.
 This was all done via a different app I created, which I can share if need be.

 I use CSVHelper for the CSV file manipulation/reading and Dapper for all the SQL queries.
 You can view that in the two classes DatabaseHandler and CSVHandler.
 The CSV file is also included in the Files folder.
-All of the images are in the bin/Debug folder.
+Due to the limitations of Github I am only including 500 images in the repository (Files folder).